Updated: May 28, 2026

 Personalization depends on how long you foster a relationship with a user.
 If they allow the native application to collect data, you can collect it from sensors and hardware.
 And in the case of PWA, you can only collect data at the browser level.

-PWA can’t offer extraordinary personalization to your users, and there is no way to change that — yet.
+Speaking of other areas where asking “are PWAs better” gets a clear “not yet,” progressive web apps currently can’t offer extraordinary personalization to your users.
 Yes, you can provide personalized push notifications based on the customer’s activity on the web application, but only until the user resets the browser settings, and you’ll have to start building a personalized experience all over again.

 Native apps: If you want to provide users with a first-class personalized experience, it’s better to invest in native app development.
 For instance, you can send push notifications based on the user’s personal data, location, purchase history, etc., and the only limitation will be the number of messages your users are willing to receive daily.

-Furthermore, you can take advantage of other personalization strategies, such as detailed segmentation during user onboarding.
+Furthermore, you can take advantage of other personalization strategies used in successful native apps, such as detailed segmentation during user onboarding.
 That’s the method Duolingo and other educational solutions follow.
 The app onboards a user with a series of questions to generate a curriculum tailored to the person’s learning goals.

 Have a similar project?